Skip to menu Skip to content Skip to footer

 Additional timetable information

-A detailed timetable for the course including all course commitment's (preparation activities,ᅠworkshops and assessments) will be available via the OCTY3104 Learn.UQ (Blackboard) site.
+A detailed timetable for the course including all course commitments (preparation activities, workshops and assessments) will be available via the OCTY3104 Learn.UQ (Blackboard) site.

 Aims and outcomes